digiogithub/aichat-db-assistant/README.md

 my-assistant
 ```

-3. expoorts the following environment variables in your .bashrc or .bash_profile file.
+3. exports the following environment variables in your .bashrc or .bash_profile file.

 ```
 export PG_ASSISTANT_DB_HOST=host